-A Lynchburg College physics professor and a student have made some incredibly precise predictions for the Tour de France this year.
+A University of Lynchburg physics professor and a student have made some incredibly precise predictions for the Tour de France this year.
 In the last two weeks of the race, they hope to see their predictions hold true again and again.

 Dr. John Eric Goff is well known for his research and writing about the physics of sports.
 Sports reporters frequently ask him for insight on record-breaking performances or controversies in sports.